-Purchasers are required to withhold 15 percent* of the gross sales price when dealing with individual sellers.
+Purchasers are required to withhold up to 15 percent* of the gross sales price when dealing with individual sellers.
 For foreign entities, such as foreign corporations or trusts, buyers must withhold 35 percent of the capital gain realized on the sale.

 * The withholding rate increased from 10 to 15 percent effective February 16.
 2016 with the passage of the Consolidated Appropriations Act, 2016.
 See PATH Act Changes to Section 1445, February 19, 2016, 81 FR 8398-01, 2016 WL 642618(F.R.)

 Can withholding be avoided?

 Fortunately, three key exceptions apply to the act's withholding requirements.
 Let’s take a look.